 Located in the scenic Delphi Valley near Leenane in Connemara, Delphi is the perfect place for adventurers to visit.

-Delphi offers two different accommodation types; the 4 star resort offers luxury, while the Wild Atlantic Hostel is more affordable.
-However, both are ideal for families and groups of visitors looking to take part in the many activities that Connemara has to offer.
+Delphi offers two different accommodation types: the four-star resort offers luxury, while the Wild Atlantic Hostel is more affordable.
+However, both are ideal for families and groups of visitors looking to participate in Connemara’s many activities.

-The resort offers a range of land and water activities, including kayaking, surfing, raft building, canoeing, archery, aerial trek & zip-lining, a bog obstacle course (mud run) and orienteering, as well as many walk and cycle trails.
+The resort offers a range of land and water activities, including kayaking, surfing, raft building, canoeing, archery, aerial treks and zip-lining, a bog obstacle course (mud run), and orienteering, as well as many walk and cycle trails.
 There are so many ways to enjoy the countryside at Delphi.

-The activities are also suitable for corporate and team bonding, and the site hosts a range of external events such as yoga, mindfulness and painting classes.
-Delphi is one of the most exciting places to stay in Galway if you crave adventure.
+The activities are also suitable for corporate and team bonding, and the site hosts various external events such as yoga, mindfulness and painting classes.
+Delphi is one of Galway’s most exciting places to stay if you crave adventure.

 Places to stay in Galway: Claregalway